Sydney Roosters: Supporters and geographical area

+In the premiership winning season of 2013 the club tallied the fourth-highest home attendance of all National Rugby League clubs with an average of 19,368 spectators at the Sydney Football Stadium.
+This figure does not factor in whether supporters are from the home or away team.
+Following the re-opening of the newly renovated Sydney Football Stadium, during the 2023 season the Roosters recorded the third-highest average home attendance in the NRL and the highest outside of Queensland with an average of 22,898.
+This figure was boosted by the fact that the club was the designated "home team" for Magic Round and for the traditional ANZAC Day game.
+Again in 2024 they recorded the third-highest average home attendance and the most in NSW with 23,364.

 At the club's home ground, the Sydney Football Stadium, the supporters congregate in distinct sections.
-The "Chook Pen", a designated area in Bay 35, is the preferred location for the most animated fans.
+The "Chook Pen", a designated area in Bays 35-37, is the preferred location for the most animated fans.
 Members of the Sydney Cricket and Sports Ground Trust are seated in the Members Pavilion, and season ticket holders are located in Bays 12–14.

-In 2021, the Roosters had over 16,853 paying members, in addition to the 46,486 members of the Easts Leagues Club, which is the major benefactor of the football club.
+In 2023, the Roosters had over 20,072 paying members which ranked them with the fifth most memberships out of the nine Sydney teams, in addition to the 46,486 members of the Easts Leagues Club, which is the major benefactor of the football club.
 The Easts Leagues Club and the Sydney Roosters "operate as one entity" known as the Easts Group.
 Under this arrangement, the Eastern Suburbs District Rugby League Football Club is the 'parent company' of the Easts Group.
 The Football Club delegates, however, overarching responsibility for both football and leagues club operations to a single general manager who oversees the group's performance.
 The leagues club provides financial support to the football club only when necessary as the football club's sponsorships and TV revenues are generally adequate to cover most Rugby League expenditures.